-The Freshman Acclimation Program is a program designed to help freshmen succeed during their first year at Schaumburg and beyond high school.
-It is a structured program that helps build the Saxon community, with a supportive and nurturing environment.
-The Freshman Acclimation Program runs the half of freshmen lunch period and addresses academic skills, social emotional skills, and college and career skills.
+LIFT is a program designed to help freshmen succeed during their first year at Schaumburg and beyond high school.
+It is a structured first semester program that helps build the Saxon community, with a supportive and nurturing environment.
+Freshman LIFT runs the first half of freshmen lunch period and addresses academic skills, social emotional skills, and college and career skills.
 The program is assigned a teacher that will be connected with the students throughout their freshmen year.
+Freshman with a D and/or F during each 6-week grading timeframe will remain in LIFT for additional academic supports during second semester.